-Works Contract, Composite Supply, Mixed Supply, Job Work under GST
+Works Contract, Composite Supply, Mixed Supply, Job Work in GST

 GST implications on : Works Contract & Construction Sector: Construction is an industry wherein failure to effectively structure the tax clauses of the contracts may easily lead to the contractor paying more taxes than the margin that they make.
 The good news for the on-going contracts is that under the light of the GST switch-over, the parties to the contract can revisit their tax clauses and make best use of the legal machinery provided under the revised model GST law.
 Now check more details for Works Contract, Composite Supply, Mixed Supply, Job Work under GST from below….